fenghaitao/spec-kit/templates/spec-template.md

 ### Section Requirements
 - **Mandatory sections**: Must be completed for every feature
 - **Optional sections**: Include only when relevant to the feature
-- **Simics sections**: Include only for hardware device modeling projects
+- **Simics sections**: Include "Hardware Specification" section only for hardware device modeling projects
+- **Simics project detection**: Look for keywords in feature description:
+  * "device modeling", "DML device", or "DML 1.4"
+  * "hardware simulation" or "Simics platform"
+  * "register map" or "memory-mapped registers"
+  * "device model" with hardware context
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")

 ### For AI Generation